volmer/bootsy/README.md

 end
 ```

 Don't forget to ensure the association of new instances of your model with Bootsy image galleries.
-For example, if you're using `strong_parameters`, you must allow the parameter `bootsy_image_gallery_id` in your controllers.
+For `strong_parameters`, you must allow the parameter `bootsy_image_gallery_id` in your controllers.
 Example:
 ```ruby
 private
 # Never trust parameters from the scary internet, only allow the white list through.